akka/akka/akka-docs/scala/routing.rst

 .. code-block:: scala

   Received message '1' in actor $b
   Received message '2' in actor $c
   Received message '3' in actor $d
   Received message '6' in actor $b
   Received message '4' in actor $e
   Received message '8' in actor $d
   Received message '5' in actor $f
   Received message '9' in actor $e
   Received message '10' in actor $f
   Received message '7' in actor $c

 If you look closely to the output you can see that each of the routees received two messages which is exactly what you would expect from a round-robin router to happen.
+(The name of an actor is automatically created in the format ``$letter`` unless you specify it - hence the names printed above.)

 RandomRouter
 ************